-- Article 143 (1) As long as it does not fundamentally change the claim, the plaintiff may amend the claim or the statement of the claims until such time as oral arguments have reached a conclusion; provided, however, that this does not apply if doing so would substantially delay the litigation proceedings. - (2) The amendment of a claim shall be effected by means of a paper document. - (3) The paper document as referred to in the preceding paragraph shall be served upon the adverse party. - (4) If the court finds the amendment of the claim or of the statement of the claims to be inappropriate, it shall rule against permitting such amendment, upon petition or sua sponte.
+- Article 143 (1) As long as it does not fundamentally change the claims, the plaintiff may amend a claim for relief or the statement of the claim until the time that oral arguments reach their conclusion; provided, however, that this does not apply if doing so would substantially delay the litigation proceedings. - (2) The amendment of a claim for relief must be effected by means of a paper document. - (3) The paper document referred to in the preceding paragraph must be served upon the adverse party. - (4) If the court finds the amendment of the claim for relief or of the statement of the claims to be inappropriate, it must rule against permitting the amendment, upon petition or sua sponte.

-(Addition of Appointers' Claims)
+(Addition of Claims on Behalf of or Concerning an Appointing Party)

-- Article 144 (1) If a party is appointed to stand as plaintiff through an appointment under the provision of Article 30, paragraph (3), that party may add a claim on behalf of the appointers until such time as oral arguments have reached a conclusion. - (2) If a party is appointed to stand as defendant through an appointment under the provision of Article 30, paragraph (3), the plaintiff may add a claim concerning the defendant's appointers until such time as oral arguments have reached a conclusion. - (3) The provisions of the proviso to paragraph (1) of the preceding Article and paragraphs (2) to (4) of that paragraph apply mutatis mutandis to the addition of a claim as referred to in the preceding two paragraphs.
+- Article 144 (1) If a person has been appointed to act as plaintiff as under the provisions of Article 30, paragraph (3), that person may add a claim on behalf of the appointing party, up until the time that oral arguments reach their conclusion. - (2) If a person has been appointed to act as defendant as under the provisions of Article 30, paragraph (3), the plaintiff may add a claim concerning a person who has appointed that person to act as defendant up until the time that oral arguments reach a conclusion. - (3) The provisions of the proviso to paragraph (1) of the preceding Article and paragraphs (2) through (4) of that paragraph apply mutatis mutandis to the addition of a claim as referred to in the preceding two paragraphs.